Commerce Exam > Commerce Notes > Accountancy Class 12 > NCERT Solutions - Admission of a Partner

 Admission of a Partner NCERT Solutions | Accountancy Class 12 - Commerce

-2. Weight Average Method: It is modified version of the Average Profit Method.
+2. Weight Average Method: It is a modified version of the Average Profit Method.
 Under this method, the weights are assigned for each year’s profit.
-Highest weights are assigned to the recent year’s profit and lower weights are assigned to the past year’s profits.
+The highest weights are assigned to the recent year’s profit and lower weights are assigned to the past year’s profits.
 The products of the profits and the weights are added and divided by the total weights to calculate Weighted Average Profits.
 The formula for calculating goodwill by this method is:

 Admission of a Partner NCERT Solutions | Accountancy Class 12 - Commerce